cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * <http://www.data-analysis-in-python.org/t_seaborn.html>

-The good library for plotting is called seaborn which is build on top of matplotlib.
-It provides high level templates for common statistical plots.
+Is a  library for plotting is called seaborn which is build on top of matplotlib.
+It provides high-level templates for common statistical plots.

 * Gallery: